agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step4.md

   - npm run test

 ```
-⚠ **NOTE**: This should be based on what build and test commands that are specified in the `package.json`
+⚠ **NOTE** This should be based on what build and test commands that are specified in the `package.json`

 If you want to add more commands that travis can check just append them to the bottom part (eg. npm start etc.)